GitHubAgneska/HAgnesGenay_13_19112020/notes.md

 - Evaluate Where Each Piece of State Should Live (global => store ≠ local)

-- Prefer using the React-Redux hooks API (useSelector and useDispatch) as the default way to interact with a Redux store from your React components ( ≠ connect api)
+- Prefer using the React-Redux hooks API (useSelector and useDispatch) as the default way to interact with a Redux store from your React components ( ≠ connect api ) <==> + mapStateToProp

 - Prefer having more UI components subscribed to the Redux store and reading data  (performances)